 Sure.
 If you are planning on storing an item or a number of items for an extended period of time, it is often better to leave the provided wraps on at least the most delicate furniture in order to keep it protected.
 Additionally, the item will need to be wrapped regardless in order to transport via a professional mover so leaving it wrapped may also save you time (and thus money) whenever you decide to move those items again.

 In order to keep a pad or multiple pads, we ask that you place a pad deposit of $12 a pad.
 Basically the price to buy the pad outright.
 When you return the pads (in useable condition) you will receive your full deposit back of $12 a pad.
 So basically, this service is free to you as long as you return the pads.
 There is no limit of time on rentals.
 Take them for as long as you need them.
 Return them when you are ready.

 We do not currently offer storage options.
 We recommend using sparefoot.com to help find a storage space.
 It is kind of like the Expedia for storage.

 Adding multiple destinations is not an issue at all.
 There are no additional charges but, obviously, driving around to multiple locations will take extra time.
 Since we operate on a per hour basis, that means the cost will be higher.
 We do not stop the clock while driving from one place to another.

-Also, our ability to break up the job into different days depend on our availability.
-If you decide you would prefer to do that, let us know as soon as possible so we can work to make the dates you request available.
+Also, our ability to break up the job into different days depends on our availability.
+If you decide you would prefer to do that, let us know as soon as possible so we can work to make the dates you request are available.